STAND. COM. REP. NO. 2446

-Your Committee on Judiciary, to which was referred S.B.
-No. 2650 entitled:
+Your Committee on Human Services, to which was referred S.B.
+No. 2665 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2650 and recommends that it pass Second Reading and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2665 and recommends that it pass Second Reading and be referred to your Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Human Services,